alistaircol/ac-website/content/articles/changing-mysql-json-backing-store-to-mongodb.md

 }
 ```

+Straightforward.

 ---

-**A subset of documents/results** with projection and other options:
+#### Get a subset of documents/results, with projection and other options

 Imagine this is the search page controller logic.

 From the ui-grid screenshot above, it sets pagination and filter [options](https://docs.mongodb.com/manual/reference/operator/query/regex/#op._S_options).

 ```php
 <?php